Skip to the content.

 Content Type Rendering

-OU video (Over-Under) Per-eye stereo
+OU video (Over-Under) Same as above

 Audio Standard playback (inherited)